 A: No, even though the physical scanner has multiple hardware network ports, the software is only configured to allow one primary network, or one network interface card (NIC).
 Multiple physical, non-routable networks are not supported because that configuration would cause the scanner itself to become a bridge between networks that are otherwise wholly separated, which is a violation of secure design principles.

 Q: Do I need to configure the scanner?
 Direct link to this section

 A: The scanner can search for hosts on its network and begin scanning without configuration.
 You can also easily configure the scanner to scan or ignore any other routable host(s) or network(s), if desired.

 Q: Do I need to open a port in the firewall for the scanner?
 Direct link to this section

 A: The scanner, both physical and virtual, communicates to the Arctic Wolf cloud infrastructure.
 We recommend that you create a defined outbound security rule from the scanner IP address to all necessary Arctic Wolf scanner IP addresses to ensure proper functionality.
-To see a complete list of IP addresses that you must AllowList, go to the Arctic Wolf Portal, click on your organization name, and select Arctic Wolf IP Addresses.
-The IP addresses that must be AllowListed are listed under If you are a Managed Risk (MR) customer.
+To see the complete list of IP addresses that you must allowlist, go to the Arctic Wolf Portal, and then click Account > Arctic Wolf IP Addresses.
+The IP addresses that must be allowlisted are listed under If you are a Managed Risk (MR) customer.